amiga-debug Visual Studio Code Extension (Windows only)

 - Frame Profiler: function-level + DMA cycles profiling (A500, A1200 (PAL) only)

-- Graphics Debugger: replay a captured frame cycle by cycle and watch your bitmaps change in real-time; Visualize all blitter operations, bitmap writes, copper list, custom registers
+- Graphics Debugger: replay a captured frame cycle by cycle and watch your bitmaps change in real-time; Visualize all blitter operations, bitmap writes, copper list, custom registers (OCS only)

 - Size Profiler: profile the size of your executable by functions, data and references